NickStefan/no-network-geocoder/README.md

 #no-network-geocoder

 Geocode city names without any network requests, by using a lightweight prepopulated SQLite database.
+Currently only works for US cities.

 ### use
 ```
 var geoCode = require('../no-network-geocoder');

-geoCode(locationStr).then(function(dataObj){
+geoCode('San Francisco').then(function(dataObj){
   // dataObj
 };
 ```